Sereyvidya/Projects/APEye/README.md

 - The focus moved to **counting the frequency** of each API call in a sample (regardless of order), forming feature vectors (like a document-term matrix).
 - These were then used as input to **traditional machine learning models** — SVM, Random Forest, and Logistic Regression — which significantly outperformed the deep learning methods.

-> 🔍 Most of these models were covered in class, and I wanted to demonstrate my understanding through this project.

----

 ## 🙏 Acknowledgements

-- The dataset used in this project was generously provided by **Professor Fabio Di Troia**.
+- The `data` folder was generously provided by **Professor Fabio Di Troia**.
-- I would like to thank **Professor Di Troia** for his guidance and support throughout the development of this project.
+- I would like to thank **Professor Fabio Di Troia** for his guidance and support throughout the development of this project.